Omar Khadr in intensive care following surgery for war wounds

 Mr. Edney, a tough-talking human rights lawyer who said his client was coerced into fighting by his father, said Mr. Khadr was treated abysmally even though he was a child soldier and his body was shattered from wounds.

 “Nobody advocated for his health whatsoever.
-Even when he came back to Canada, I raised all those issues with the Correctional Services and of course [former prime minister Stephen] Harper was not interested in hearing anything like that.” he said.
+Even when he came back to Canada, I raised all those issues with the Correctional Services and of course [former prime minister Stephen] Harper was not interested in hearing anything like that,” he said.

-Mr. Khadr was freed on bail in May, 2015 and released under the supervison of Mr. Edney.
-He has asked Canadians to “prove to them that I’m a good person.”
+Mr. Khadr was freed on bail in May, 2015, and released under the supervision of Mr. Edney.
+He said he would “prove to [Canadians] that I’m a good person.”

 Mr. Edney has been seeking a formal apology from the United States and from the new Trudeau government for the alleged abuse and neglect of Mr. Khadr while he was in the prison, particularly since he was a child soldier.